DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-04-01-communicating-api-and-csv-changes.md

       src: existing-news-and-updates-page.png
 ---

-Register currently sends email notifications to providers, and we have a basic news and updates page for the service; however, this needs to be enhanced to accommodate our new role in communicating changes to the sector.
+Register trainee teachers (Register) currently sends email notifications to providers, and we have a basic news and updates page for the service.
+However, this needs to be enhanced to accommodate our new role in communicating changes to the sector.

 ## What we did